oneeve8/kobble-data/content/problems.md

 I tried to tap open the items, content flashed on the Kobble view, but then disappeared.
 After several attempts at tapping, the information finally appeared.

 ### Tutorial needs updating
-The tutorial slide show under your kobble base trachas old information such as creating a channel or track using : instead of +
+The tutorial slide show under your kobble base tracks has old information such as creating a channel or track using : instead of +

 ### Home Page
 The home page no longer appears when I open Kobble... the one with the video and short intro that you did.